Spencer Torkelson Player Props: Tigers vs. Astros

 Astros Pitching Rankings (2022)

-- The Astros are sending Valdez (0-0) to make his second start of the season.
+- Javier (0-0) makes the start for the Astros, his second of the season.

-- In his last time out on Thursday, the lefty tossed five scoreless innings against the Chicago White Sox while surrendering six hits.
+- The right-hander last appeared on Saturday against the Chicago White Sox, when he tossed five innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.